How to Make Dark Rooms Look Brighter With Paint

 And some aquas, which are all too dark.
 These are just colors that I already had in my stash of paint chips.
 It looks like I’ll be collecting a few more.

-I found this information incredibly helpful and I thought other people might too.
-Choosing paint colors just got a little easier for those of us who have small, dark rooms.
+I found this information incredibly helpful and thought others might, too.
+Choosing paint colors just got a little easier for those with small, dark rooms.

 Check out this post about how to choose white paint!

-• Mirrors places across from windows or light sources
+- Mirrors placed across windows or light sources

-• Add more lighting.
-This can be complex light adding a new light fixture or it can be as simple as changing out the bulbs.
-I really like these daylight LED bulbs for really dark spaces.
-(In tiny spaces, they’re a bit overwhelming, but they’re perfect in a basement.)
+- Add more lighting.
+This can involve complex changes such as adding a new light fixture or as simple as changing out the bulbs.
+I really like daylight LED bulbs for really dark spaces.
+(They’re a bit overwhelming in tiny spaces but perfect in a basement.)

-• Declutter.
-Sometimes removing stuff has the ability to make a room feel bother larger and brighter
+- Declutter.
+Sometimes, removing stuff has the ability to make a room feel larger and brighter

 You might also like: